veroxzik/arduino-psx-controller/README.md

 ![Playstation Cable](/images/psx-cable-colors.png)

 * **CIPO:** (Controller-In / Peripheral-Out) This is data from the controller to the console.
 It is held HIGH via a pull-up resistor inside the console.
-We will use one of the transistors to pull this line to GND.
+We will use the transistor to pull this line to GND.
 Also known as MISO.
 * **COPI:** (Controller-Out / Peripheral-In) This is the data from the console to the controller.
 Also known as MOSI.
 * **7.6V:** This provides power for the rumble motors.
 See [Powering the Arduino](#powering-the-arduino).
 * **GND:** The common ground for the console, also known as 0V.
 * **3.3V:** This is power coming from the console, which typically powers the controller processor.
 See [Powering the Arduino](#powering-the-arduino).
 * **CS:** (Chip Select) This line goes LOW when the console is requesting data from a controller.
 This is how the console selects which player's controller to read from.
 Also known as SS.
 * **N/C:** This wire is not used (not connected).
 * **ACK:** This is how the controller tells the console it has finished sending data.
 It is held HIGH via a pull-up resistor inside the console.
-The second transistor will pull this line to GND.

 ## Arduino Wiring